Abhilash1676/Smart-Bore-System/README.md

-                      # Smart-Bore-System-IOT     --- Project by Aditya Mogili and Abhilash Poreddy
+                      # Smart-Bore-System-IOT     --- Project by  Abhilash Reddy Poreddy and Aditya Mogili and

          Smart Bore system is used for automating the bore well motor, this device doesn’t require any human assistance rather